Ammar Campa-Najjar: Campaign controversies

-During the campaign, the Duncan D. Hunter campaign ran an ad in which it claimed that Campa-Najjar had received support from the Council on American–Islamic Relations and the Muslim Brotherhood.
+During the contest, the Hunter campaign ran an ad in which it claimed that Campa-Najjar had received support from the Council on American–Islamic Relations and the Muslim Brotherhood.
 PolitiFact found the claim to be false.
-In October 2018, Duncan L. Hunter, Hunter's father, attacked Campa-Najjar as a security risk.
+In October 2018, Duncan L. Hunter, father of Duncan D. Hunter, attacked Campa-Najjar as a security risk.

-Campa-Najjar's 2018 candidacy attracted international attention due to allegations that Muhammad Youssef al-Najjar, his paternal grandfather, was involved with the 1972 Munich massacre.
+Campa-Najjar's 2018 candidacy attracted international attention due to allegations that his grandfather was involved with the Munich massacre.
 He acknowledged and denounced the alleged crimes of his grandfather, who died 16 years before he was born.

 Campa-Najjar's campaign received a notable degree of coverage following the indictment of his opponent for stealing campaign funds for personal use.
 Hunter's scandal gave his campaign a boost.
-His loss garnered additional coverage because of the use of anti-Muslim stereotypes against a non-Muslim candidate.
-However, Campa-Najjar said that he did not blame bigotry for his defeat.
+Campa-Najjar did not blame bigotry for his defeat.

 2020 congressional campaign

 In 2019, Campa-Najjar announced that he would run for the same seat again in 2020.
 He announced his candidacy on Twitter a day after filing his paperwork with the FEC.
 He stated that his 2020 campaign would run on the dual platform of economic security and national security.
 Campa-Najjar said that for the election he would make a more concerted effort to reach out to conservative voters, especially veterans.

 Initially characterized as a progressive during his 2018 run, Campa-Najjar walked back his support of Medicare for All and a Green New Deal, calling the latter "impractical".
 In October 2020, a podcaster posted screenshots purporting to show Campa-Najjar identifying as a blue dog Democrat who intended to become an independent if elected in 2020.

+Campa-Najjar appeared in a radio interview with Defend East County founder Justin Haskins.
+He said in the interview that he would likely support Judge Amy Coney Barrett's confirmation to the U.S. Supreme Court and, if elected, would consider investigating Barack Obama and Hillary Clinton.
+He also reiterated stances he had previously made in support of Donald Trump's border wall and against his impeachment.

 Under election rules in California, the top two vote-getters in the March 3, 2020, primary, regardless of party affiliation, later faced each other in the general election.
 Campa-Najjar placed first in the primary, and faced a November runoff election against Republican former Congressman Darrell Issa.
 Polls show a competitive election in the 50th district, which the Union-Tribune described as "a statistical dead heat".

-On October 25, 2020, the Union-Tribune reported that Campa-Najjar had been out-raised by Republican candidate Darrell Issa.
 The newspaper endorsed Campa-Najjar, citing him as "a breath of fresh air," in contrast to long-term congressman Issa "saying derogatory things".

-Campa-Najjar eventually lost in the 2020 election against Issa.
+Campa-Najjar eventually lost to Issa.